 1. UE-to-UE discovery procedures to find a peer UE.
 The peer UE can be source End UE, target End UE and UE-to-UE Relay.

 2. In the case, initiating UE determines it needs to establish a PC5 connection with another UE (i.e. the peer UE), the initiating UE sends the Direct Communication Request (DCR) message and this message is received by the peer UE.
-Under the condition of initiating UE's signalling integrity security policy is not 'NOT NEEDED', the DCR shall include the Key_Est_Info.
+Under the condition of initiating UE's signalling integrity security policy is not 'NOT NEEDED', the DCR includes the Key_Est_Info.
 The message may also include a KNRP ID if the initiating UE has an existing KNRP for the peer UE.

 3. The initiating UE and the peer UE exchanges Direct Auth and Key Establishment messages including Key_Est_Info.
 This is mandatory if the peer UE does not have the KNRP and KNRP ID pair indicated in step 1, and signalling integrity protection is needed.

-Editor's Note: It is FFS how the two UE's authorise each other for direct communication.
+NOTE 3: It is not addressed in the present document about how the two UE’s authorise each other for direct communication.

-4. In case the signalling integrity protection is needed, peer UE shall calculate KNRP and send a Direct Security Mode Command message to initiating UE, including MSB of KNRP ID.
+4. In case the signalling integrity protection is needed, peer UE calculates KNRP and send a Direct Security Mode Command message to initiating UE, including MSB of KNRP ID.

-5. On receiving the Direct Security Mode Command, the initiating UE shall calculate KNRP and choose the LSB of KNRP ID if signalling integrity protection is needed.
-Initiating UE shall send a Direct Security Mode Complete message to UE_2 which shall contain the LSB of KNRP ID.
+5. On receiving the Direct Security Mode Command, the initiating UE calculates KNRP and choose the LSB of KNRP ID if signalling integrity protection is needed.
+Initiating UE shall send a Direct Security Mode Complete message to UE_2 which contains the LSB of KNRP ID.

 6.26.3 Evaluation